spilchen/yahoo_fantasy_bot/README.md

 # yahoo-baseball-assistant

-*ML notebooks and scripts for assisting with a Yahoo!
+*Python scripts for assisting with a Yahoo!
 Baseball Fantasy team

 ## Build status